nathandeflavis/logic-error-tool/README.md

 To stop running the software, close the ‘LogicErrorTool’ window.
 Only the JRE can be uninstalled.
 To uninstall the JRE, see https://www.java.com/en/uninstall/.

+## Known issues
+Known issues are on [this repository's 'Issues' tab](/issues).
+Any other issues encountered can be reported there.

 # Reference list
 Dawson, C 2015, *Projects in Computing and Information Systems: A Student's Guide*, 3rd edn, Pearson Education Ltd, Harlow